Gwin Oaks Elementary School

 - Gwin Oaks has been recognized by Gwinnett Clean & Beautiful as a Green & Healthy School;

-- Our chorus produces and performs multiple concerts;
+- Our chorus produces and performs two productions each year; and

-- The Science Olympiad team does well in county competition; and
+- The Science Olympiad team does well in the county competition.

 Reading is extremely important for the students at Gwin Oaks.
-Each year the Media Specialist organizes a reading incentive program for the students.
-The Reading Buddies program, formerly called the PhD.
+Each year the Media Specialist organizes a reading incentive program for all students and book clubs for upper grades to expand their thinking through books.
+The Reading Buddies Program, formerly called the PhD.
 Reading Volunteer Program, supports students who need more opportunities to read.
 Volunteers are trained and come weekly to school to work with students.
-The After School Enrichment Program is a favorite of the students at Gwin Oaks.
-Interested staff members develop classes for the students to participate in that enhance the Gwinnett Academic Knowledge and Skills.
 Eagle Scout projects are important to the beauty of the grounds.
 Gwin Oaks has an outdoor classroom that was developed then enhanced by Eagle Scouts.
-Picnic tables, benches, a privacy fence, birdhouses and several planting projects are among the most recent completed by Eagle Scouts.
+Picnic tables, benches, a privacy fence, birdhouses, and several planting projects are among the most recently completed by Eagle Scouts.

-The support of the PTA is extraordinary at Gwin Oaks.
-Besides the three main community events— STEAM Night, Special Friends Luncheon, and Spring Festival— the PTA organizes many volunteers for school projects and programs as well as classroom and Media Center volunteers.
-The Gwin Oaks Running Club is sponsored by PTA volunteers.
-The students train after school.
+The support of the PTA is outstanding at Gwin Oaks.
+In addition to supporting the main community events like the Special Friends Luncheon and Boosterthon Fundraiser, the PTA organizes volunteers for school projects and programs, as well as classroom and Media Center volunteers.
+The Gwin Oaks Running Club also is sponsored by PTA volunteers.
 The goal is for the students to participate in the Atlanta Junior Peachtree Road Race as well as other local races.
-Over the years, the PTA has been very supportive financially with several major projects: wooden bookshelves for the classrooms, technology upgrades, teacher “Wish List” items, playground equipment, a walking track, sod on the playfield and a gym floor.
-The PTA works in partnership with the school to provide for the students academically as well as recreationally.
+Over the years, the PTA has been very supportive financially with several major projects: wooden bookshelves for classrooms, technology upgrades, teacher “Wish List” items, playground equipment, a walking track, sod on the playfield, and a gym floor.
+The PTA works in partnership with the school to provide for the students academically, as well as recreationally.